Embracing Emotions: The Key to a Thriving Sex Life

 INVITE INTENSITY

 Embracing all that life offers invites a sense of intensity.
 Dr. Nan Wise, an expert in sexual anhedonia (the inability to experience or feel pleasure), says, “Being able to tolerate emotional intensity is one of the most important prerequisites for emotional and sexual maturity.1” And yet, many of us shy away from or avoid intensity in life.
 We may be conflict-avoidant, people pleasers, or maybe we just don’t have the energy for challenging conversations.
-But learning to love intensity is crucial for emotional development.
+But learning to love intensity is crucial for our emotional and sexual development.

 When you learn to allow and love all your feelings and their various intensities, it becomes easier to love the full spectrum of others’ emotions as well.
-Plus, studies have shown this new way of being with yourself and others provides physical and emotional benefits in addition to fostering stronger bonds.
+Plus, studies have shown this new way of being with yourself and others provides physical benefits in addition to fostering stronger bonds.

 ESCAPING EMOTIONAL SILOS